Health Savings Account = Wealth Building Benefit

 Why Use an HSA?

-You can treat an HSA as a long-term investment account, an account for paying medical expenses, or both.
+You can treat an HSA as a long-term investment account for retirement, an account for paying medical expenses, or both.

 Which to Fund First?